The

 more abiding of the England legal system than the English were.
 By doing

-their excuse to invade us.
+an excuse to invade the US.

 That way there

-was absolutely not one single reason for the English to invade us.
+would be absolutely not one single reason for the English to invade us.
 You may notice that the

 Constitution does not speak against the 'Crown' and avoids any animosity